Deep Soil Mixing

 • Discrete columns or continuous walls from the same rig: isolated grid-pattern columns for foundation improvement, overlapping secant walls for earth retention and groundwater cut-off.

-• No excavation, no spoil disposal; binder is added in-place, delivering significant programme and cost savings on large-volume ground improvement projects.
+• Binder is added and mixed with the in-situ soil, delivering significant programme and cost savings on large-volume ground improvement projects.

 • DSM integrates with in-situ mass stabilisation, jet grouting, and CFA piling under one contract — all ground treatment disciplines, one engineering team, full accountability.